| If you're seriously considering rebuilding your old carburetor

 Barnes and Noble (http://shop.barnesandnoble.com/booksearch/isbnInquiry.asp?isbn=0931472113),

+among other places.
 Granted, it's got a lot of info you won't need unless you want to

 tune your carburetor by grinding and replacing parts, but it does